spring-attic/spring-net-social/readme.txt

 	* Spring.Social.2010-NET40.sln for use with VS.NET 2010 and .NET 4.0
 	* Spring.Social.2010-SL40.sln  for use with VS.NET 2010 and Silverlight 4.0 (Requires Silverlight tools)
 	* Spring.Social.2010-WP70.sln  for use with VS.NET 2010 and Windows Phone 7.0  (Requires Windows Phone tools)
+	* Spring.Social.2010-WP70.sln  for use with VS.NET 2010 and Windows Phone 7.1  (Requires Windows Phone tools)

 8. SUPPORT